Spring Break 1970, and time to get out of town. With my 2 Bud’s in search of an adventure.

 Then on to Perdue to see Doug and Charlie’s friend Jim.

 The house looked very much like this one, only a little more abused.

 Six ear shattering, knee crunching hours later we arrived at the house he was sharing just off campus.
 He had 17 roommates, a lighted waterbed bladder with live goldfish, seating cushions filling the floors and guitars and bongos complimenting the décor.

 The ultimate Hippie haven, right!

-Friday night crash on the floor, most of Saturday spent exploring the campus, see a few political war protests, another budget meal or two and back to the house only this time another guitarist and lots of folk songs and CCR.
+Friday night crash on the floor, most of Saturday spent exploring the campus, take a peek at a few political war protests, another budget meal or two and back to the house only this time another guitarist and lots of folk songs and lot's of CCR.